- 2016 Annual Report.pdf

 Miss American Angus Contest

 Share your leadership skills with us!
-Assist with the contest which takes place each fall in Louisville.
+Assist with the contest which takes place each fall during the Angus Means Business National Convention and Trade Show.

 Volunteers, judges and score keepers are needed each year during this contest held during the National Junior Angus Show.